History of HTML

 This chapter discusses a brief history of HTML language.
 Reading this will help you to get an idea of how HTML has been evolved through the years.

-Tim Berners-Lee, the inventor of HTML, used to work in the computer section of the CERN (European Laboratory for Particle Physics) at Geneva, Austria.
+Tim Berners-Lee, the inventor of HTML, used to work in the computer section of the CERN (European Laboratory for Particle Physics) at Geneva, Switzerland.

 CERN is an institution for researching particle physics which requires the collaboration of physicists all over the world.